sosiristseng/blog-hexo-next/content/posts/apps/usb-iso.md

 ## Rufus

-[Rufus download](https://rufus.ie/).
-Runs on Windows systems and works on Linux / Windows ISOs.
+[Download Rufus](https://rufus.ie/) for Windows systems and it works on Linux / Windows ISOs.

 ## Etcher